-Welcome to our research blog.
-We will be sharing our latest research updates and summaries of recent findings.
+Welcome to our research and influencing blog.
+This is where we share our latest research and campaigns updates, summaries of recent findings and explore key issues affecting people with bowel cancer.
 We also share information from medical experts and links to further information and resources.